 - Family history collection (not currently available)

 - KSU Oral History Project, 1973-present (not currently available)

 - Cobb County vertical files (not currently available)

 - Magazines/Periodicals microform (not currently available)

 - Family Heraldry and Pedigree Resources (not currently available)

 - Online databases:

-- Ancestry Library Edition (This database is not available outside of the library.)
+- Ancestry Library Edition (This database is temporarily available outside of the library.)

 - Heritage Quest (Requires a CCPLS library card number and PIN)